runnane/node-red-contrib-easee/README.md

 `npm i @runnane/node-red-contrib-easee`

-Add the `easee charger streaming client` node Configure the node with username/password and the Charger ID.
+Add the `easee Charger Streaming Client` node Configure the node with username/password and the Charger ID.

 ## Streaming node